NVIDIA/aistore/docs/blob_downloader.md

 Blob downloader is also **load‑aware**: it consults AIStore's internal load advisors to avoid overcommitting memory or disks, backing off when the node is under pressure and running at full speed when the system has headroom.

+Blob downloader uses **pessimistic, per-object concurrency control**.
+The caller must hold the object's exclusive write lock before renewal and transfers ownership with the call.
+A registered xaction holds the lock for its entire lifecycle and releases it exactly once after successful finalization, runtime-error cleanup, or abort cleanup.
+If renewal does not register an xaction, renewal releases the lock before returning.

 For objects above a certain threshold, blob downloader can be transparently used by [prefetch](/docs/bucket.md#prefetch-and-evict) - as a performance-optimized alternative to a regular remote ("cold") GET.
 At critical memory pressure, [prefetch](/docs/bucket.md#prefetch-and-evict) uses regular cold GET instead of starting blob downloader.
 Prefetch also falls back when resource admission rejects blob downloader or the object cannot fit within the manifest chunk limit; other start failures are reported.